CriticallyFathering/CriticallyFathering/README.md

 ![image](https://github.com/user-attachments/assets/23d65d5d-820a-48ae-9c82-26903b03ff07)

-(The reason for the prns are bcs I escape reality a lot and wish to forget who I really am, please respect this and dont question unless close.)
+(The reason for the prns being so chaotic is bcs I escape reality a lot and wish to forget who I really am, please respect this and dont question unless close.)

  found on tumblr, everyone be nice to them!1!!11